Community-Academic Research Alliance (CARA)

 CARA - Community-Academic Research Alliance-is the community-based research (CBR) initiative of the Shepherd Program.
 CARA supports research partnerships between Washington and Lee University students and non-profits in the Rockbridge area to address pressing community challenges.

 What is Community-Based Research (CBR)?

-- CBR engages students in research that leverages and deepens their disciplinary knowledge, challenging them to grasp the real-world nuances and complexity of issues being studied.
+• CBR engages students in research that leverages and deepens disciplinary knowledge, allowing students to apply it to concrete situations and challenging them to grasp the real-world nuances and complexity of issues at hand.

 • CBR provides students with rich experiential learning as researchers and consultants, strengthening professional skills, while having meaningful impact in the community.